Fluid bolus therapy is widely administered to patients with undifferentiated hypotension and for patients with severe sepsis

 - Only a few small unblinded animal studies (e.g. in rats and mice) suggest a survival benefit with fluid resuscitation; other studies have found harm (these studies are also confounded by the type of fluid used e.g. HES vs crystalloid)

 - Recent trials of early goal-directed therapy (EGDT) suggest that good outcomes can be achieved with <2-3L of fluid boluses administered in the resuscitative phase (e.g. ARISE, PROMISE, PROCESS)

 - The FEAST trial (Maitland et al, ) found that fluid bolus resuscitation had 50% higher mortality in African children with septic shock in under-resourced settings.

-- The CLASSIC trial (Hjortrup et al, 2016), a multi-center pilot trial conducted in Scandanavia, found a trend toward improvement in ICU patients with septic shock who received restrictive fluids (fluid only give if signs of severe hypoperfusion).
+- The CLASSIC trial (Hjortrup et al, 2016), a multi-center pilot trial conducted in Scandinavia, found a trend toward improvement in ICU patients with septic shock who received restrictive fluids (fluids only given if signs of severe hypoperfusion).
 It was not powered to find a statistically significant difference in these secondary outcomes.